 It’s not hard to see why Robbers Cave State Park is rated the top State Park of Oklahoma.
 This is a huge (over 8000 acres)beautiful park with plenty of room between sites.
 While there are some full hookup sites, the majority are just water and electric hook ups.
 Our site, like many, are what I would consider to be quite rugged.
-I wouldn’t want to walk our site at night without a flashlight as it was very steep with a multitude of rock slabs and uneven terrain.
+I wouldn’t want to walk our site at night without a flashlight as it is very steep with a multitude of rock slabs and uneven terrain.

 robbers cave state park